GuyTeichman/RNAlysis/docs/source/tutorial.rst

   :alt: Enrichment analysis results - tabular format

 The second output format is an Ontology Graph, depicting the statistically-significant GO terms in each GO aspect (biological process, cellular component, and molecular function), as well as their ancestors in the ontology graph.
+The hierarchy of GO terms in the graph matches the official Gene Ontology hierarchy.
 The color of the terms on the graph indicates their log2 fold change, and the depth in the tree indicates the specificity of the term, with more specific GO terms being at the bottom.

 .. image:: /tutorial_screenshots/01h05_go_enrichment.png